PRichardsKSMTA/ai-mapping-agent/docs/template_spec.md

 3. Implement a helper in `app_utils.mapping.<your_layer>.py`.
 4. Update UI to call that helper when `layer.type == "your_type"`.

+### 4.1\u2003Template Builder helpers

+The `app_utils.template_builder` module offers convenience functions for programmatically assembling templates.
+Use `build_lookup_layer` or `build_computed_layer` to create layer objects and pass them to `build_template()` along with the mandatory header layer.
+The builder validates the final structure against the schema so any mistakes raise a `ValidationError`.

 ---

 ## 5 Examples